Key Research Topics

 Assessing Safety Improvements and Mode Shift from Safe Routes to School

 Past research in the transportation field has demonstrated the safety benefits of infrastructure improvements such as sidewalks and crosswalks.
 From this, we can presume that similar infrastructure improvements installed through Safe Routes to School will improve safety.
 The state of California also conducted a statewide evaluation of its state Safe Routes to School funds that found that Safe Routes to School did improve safety and rates of walking and bicycling.
 However, we need more definitive studies that cross different types of communities to demonstrate the impact of Safe Routes to School on safety and mode shift.
 The majority of Safe Routes to School studies focus on results from one school or one community.
 A multi-site evaluation study is needed to help understand the true impact of Safe Routes to School, and how impacts vary across different types of settings, population and geographies.

 Delving into the National Household Travel Survey (NHTS)

-Data from the 2009 NHTS shows that driving to school has increased from 12.2% in 1969 to 44.3% in 2009.
+Data from the 2009 NHTS shows that driving to school has increased from 12.2 percent in 1969 to 44.3 percent in 2009.
 Based on this, an important research need is for the NHTS data to be cross referenced with program evaluation data from communities that are running Safe Routes to School programs.
 Cross-referencing this data can help make the case that while the number of people driving their children to school may have risen overall at the national level, if compared to the 5% of schools participating in Safe Routes to School nationwide, a reversal of the national trend is possible.
 Use of data generated through the federal parent surveys and student tallies would demonstrate to Congress that SRTS is an evidence-based solution to changing transportation patterns to school, while accentuating the need for more funding to make SRTS available to a greater percentage of schools nationwide.